Miriu/bioRxivbot/README.md

 2. Apply for a [developers twitter account](https://developer.twitter.com/en)
 3. Get the four long complex weird keys and add them to the **credential.txt** file.
 Replace the fake ones.
 4. Your bot will tweet what you are interested in.
 So, write down your keywords in the **search.txt** file.
 For example, you can write __*(pluripotent stem cell OR embryonic stem cell) AND (microRNA OR miRNA)*__.
 Boolean operators supported are AND, OR, and NOT.
 Note that the search is case-insensitive.
 Do not use any quotation marks.
 Use parenthesis for term aggregation.
-5. You should use [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) to activate it, i.e., every morning and check any new interesting paper posted in bioRxiv with breakfast.
+5. You should use [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html) to activate it, i.e., every morning, and check any new interesting paper posted in bioRxiv with breakfast.
 The tweet includes the found keywords and the link to the paper.